dtzxporter/DTZxPorterLanding/_tools/diver.md

 There is a community effort to name assets for easier use.
 You can download or contribute to the database here: [hd2-name-db](https://github.com/dtzxporter/hd2-name-db).

 ## 📌 Versioning:
 - 1.59 - Update program library for general improvements.
+Fixes for vegetation models.
 - 1.58 - Support for the new slim version.
 Update program library for bug fixes and improvements.
 - 1.57 - Update program library to fix a TGA export bug.
 - 1.56 - Update program library for bug fixes.